Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 We divide the shock-absorbing technology into four categories: the automatic control of shock absorbers and shock absorbers includes miniature shock absorbers, industrial shock absorbers, heavy industrial shock absorbers, profile shock absorbers, and general shock absorbers.
 Shock loads are common in industrial equipment.
 They are both a normal result of the application and an unforeseen load due to differences in operation or processes.
 Whether integrated into the initial design or added after implementation, shock absorbers are usually the best choice to reduce the force generated by impact loads.
 In this blog post, we will focus on industrial shock absorbers and their working principles and applications to introduce different industrial shock absorption and shock absorption options.

 The basic purpose of a shock absorber is to remove kinetic energy from the stopped load, convert it into heat, and dissipate it in the form of heat, thereby preventing the kinetic energy from spreading through the equipment and surrounding structures as an impact load.
 Industrial shock absorbers, whether the load is sliding, rolling, or free-fall, may be used for linear and rotating loads.
 Push and pull industrial gas springs, hydraulic dampers, hydraulic feed control, door dampers, and rotary dampers are all options for movement control.
-Variants known as vibration compensation include rubber-metal insulators, vibration isolation pads, and pneumatic leveling seats at low frequency.
+Variants known as vibration compensation include rubber-metal insulators, vibration isolation pads, and pneumatic leveling seats at low frequencies.
 Security devices include shock absorbers for protection, security dampers, and elements for clamping.
 Other shock-absorbing and shock-absorbing devices, such as springs and rubber buffers, are effective in slowing or stopping the load, but they mainly absorb the kinetic energy of the load and introduce it into the system as a rebound or bounce of the load.

 Read More: What Is a Spring Shock Absorber?